SwiftERM Hyper-personalisation for ecommerce email marketing

 When you’re segmenting for personalisation, you have options.
 Here are just a few examples of the type of information you can use to segment your audience…

-• Behavior on any channel (web, email, mobile).
+• Behaviour on any channel (web, email, mobile).

-• Demographic information like age, gender, education, ethnicity, martial status, etc.
+• Demographic information like age, gender, education, ethnicity, marital status, etc.

 • First-party data (i.e. data you have collected yourself).